Updated January 22, 2024

 According to one report, you may have to drive over 150 miles to get the adapter, which doesn’t take into account the potential wait you’ll have for others to finish charging.
 Considering each car can take over one hour for a full charge, you may have to wait for several hours to get a chance to recharge your vehicle.

-Many Americans hope that Tesla would improve the newly renovated 1,700 public charging stations.
+Many Americans hope that Tesla will improve the newly renovated 1,700 public charging stations.
 Unfortunately, though, there were no significant improvements in terms of the charging adapters and the parking slots as part of Tesla’s expansion.
 So, even as we wait for the launch of the 7500 Tesla stations at the end of 2024, many non-Tesla car owners fear the company would make many improvements that place their customers first.

 Non-Standardized Placement of Charge Ports in Different EVs Causes Trouble